NREL/OpenStudio-resources/doc/Setting_up_Python.md

 # Setting up your python environment

 The script has been tested on Python 2.7.14 and 3.6.3.
-The notebook has only been tested in 3.6 so **prefer 3.6** if you don't have an environment yet.
+The notebook has only been tested in 3.6 so **prefer Python 3** if you don't have an environment yet.

 ## Using pip